Welcome to the CADP Installation Page.

 6. Once you have downloaded the latest version of CADP, please remember that:

-Note: If your machine is a PC computer running Windows, and if you had to lower some firewall before running Cygwin and/or CADP (this is not so frequent), be careful to reset it back to its original settings at this point.
+Note: If your machine is running Windows, and if you had to lower some firewall before running Cygwin and/or CADP (this is not so frequent), be careful to reset it back to its original settings at this point.